JunxiuLu/JunxiuLu.github.io/_pages/about.md

+---
+permalink: /
+title "Junxiu Lu"
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 About me
 ------
 I am a senior undergraduate student from Department of Automation / Xinya College, Tsinghua University, majoring in Automation.